The $9 Million Match: Tiger Woods vs. Phil Mickelson

 Golf is a sport more concerned with decorum and history than most.
 Proper dress, good manners and genteel airs are common at PGA Tour events and golf clubs throughout the world.
 What it doesn’t have a lot of is grand spectacle, at least since John Daly was a constant fixture on the greens.
-However, old hands and verifiable legends Tiger Woods and Phil Mickelson are looking to change that with their winner-take-all match at Shadow Creek in Las Vegas.
+However, old hands and verifiable legends Tiger Woods and Phil Mickelson are looking to change that with their winner-take-all match at Shadow Creek, one of the best golf courses in Las Vegas.

 The match, officially known as Capital One’s The Match: Tiger vs. Phil, is scheduled for Friday, November 23, the day after Thanksgiving.
 The game has grown out of the once heated but now largely friendly rivalry that Woods and Mickelson had during the early 2000s.
 In those early days, “Lefty” was largely on the losing side of Woods’ dominance.
 However, beginning around 2007, Mickelson began to get the better of his rival.
 Both acknowledge that the few times they were paired together they enjoyed some "friendly" banter, and that is likely to return in this high stakes match.